Tiago4k/QSE-Project/README.md

 sudo /bin/systemctl enable elasticsearch.service && sudo /bin/systemctl start elasticsearch.service
 ```

-#### To add Kibana support, create a new VM that will only be running Kibana with the following:
+#### To add Kibana support, create a new VM that will only be running Kibana with the following configuration:

 ```sh
 sudo vim /etc/kibana/kibana.yml